 Section 17.
 General Data Privacy Principles.
-The processing of personal data shall be allowed, subject to compliance with the requirements of the Act and other laws allowing disclosure of information to the public, and adherence to the principles of transparency, legitimate purpose and proportionality.
+The processing of personal data shall be allowed, subject to compliance with the requirements of the Act and other laws allowing disclosure of information to the public, and adherence to the principles of transparency, legitimate purpose, and proportionality.

 Section 18.
 Principles of Transparency, Legitimate Purpose and Proportionality.
-The processing of personal data shall be allowed subject to adherence to the principles of transparency, legitimate purpose and proportionality.
+The processing of personal data shall be allowed subject to adherence to the principles of transparency, legitimate purpose, and proportionality.

 - a.
 Transparency.
-The data subject must be aware of the nature, purpose and extent of processing, including risks and safeguards, identity of personal information controller, the rights of the data subject and how these can be exercised.
-Any information and communication relating to the processing of personal data should be easily accessible and easy to understand, using clear and plain language. - b.
+The data subject must be aware of the nature, purpose, and extent of the processing of his or her personal data, including the risks and safeguards involved, the identity of personal information controller, his or her rights as a data subject, and how these can be exercised.
+Any information and communication relating to the processing of personal data should be easy to access and understand, using clear and plain language. - b.
 Legitimate purpose.
-The processing of information shall be compatible with a declared and specified purpose which must not be contrary to law, morals or public policy. - c.
+The processing of information shall be compatible with a declared and specified purpose which must not be contrary to law, morals, or public policy. - c.
 Proportionality.
-The processing of information shall be adequate, relevant, suitable, necessary and not excessive in relation to a declared and specified purpose.
-Personal data should be processed only if the purpose of the processing could not reasonably be fulfilled by other means.
+The processing of information shall be adequate, relevant, suitable, necessary, and not excessive in relation to a declared and specified purpose.
+Personal data shall be processed only if the purpose of the processing could not reasonably be fulfilled by other means.

 Section 19.
 General principles in collection, processing and retention.
-The processing of personal data shall adhere to the following general principles:
+The processing of personal data shall adhere to the following general principles in the collection, processing, and retention of personal data:

 - a.
-Collection must be for a declared, specified and legitimate purpose - 1.
-Consent is required prior to collection and processing of personal data, subject to exemptions provided by the Act and applicable laws and regulations.
+Collection must be for a declared, specified, and legitimate purpose. - 1.
+Consent is required prior to the collection and processing of personal data, subject to exemptions provided by the Act and other applicable laws and regulations.
 When consent is required, it must be time-bound in relation to the declared, specified and legitimate purpose.
 Consent given may be withdrawn. - 2.
-The data subject must be provided specific information with regard to the purpose and extent of processing, including automated processing of his or her personal data for profiling, or processing for direct marketing, and data sharing.
+The data subject must be provided specific information regarding the purpose and extent of processing, including, where applicable, the automated processing of his or her personal data for profiling, or processing for direct marketing, and data sharing.